History of Lonzo Ball in Timeline

 In 2018, Lonzo Ball was named to the NBA All-Rookie Second Team.

-On January 19, 2019, Lonzo Ball had a career-high seven assists in a quarter against the Houston Rockets.
-However, he suffered a Grade 3 left ankle sprain, including a torn ligament, during the game.
+On January 19, 2019, Lonzo Ball had a career-high seven assists in a quarter against the Houston Rockets, but suffered a Grade 3 left ankle sprain with a torn ligament.
+He left the game with 11 assists, and was later ruled out for the Rising Stars game due to the injury.

-On July 6, 2019, Lonzo Ball was traded to the New Orleans Pelicans as part of a package for Anthony Davis.
+On July 6, 2019, Lonzo Ball was traded to the New Orleans Pelicans along with Ingram, Josh Hart, draft rights to De'Andre Hunter, two first-round draft picks, a first-round pick swap and cash in exchange for Anthony Davis.

 January 18, 2020: First Triple-Double of the Season

-On January 29, 2021, Lonzo Ball matched his then career-high seven three-pointers and scored a season-high 27 points in a win over the Bucks.
+On January 29, 2021, Lonzo Ball matched his then career-high of seven three-pointers, scoring a season-high 27 points in a 131–126 win over the Bucks.

 January 20, 2022: Knee Surgery Announcement

-On January 20, 2022, after missing three games with a meniscus tear, the Bulls announced that Lonzo Ball would undergo surgery on his left knee and miss six to eight weeks.
+On January 20, 2022, the Bulls announced that Lonzo Ball would undergo surgery on his left knee due to a meniscus tear and was expected to miss six to eight weeks.

-In 2022, Lonzo Ball was sidelined for the majority of his tenure with the Chicago Bulls due to a persistent knee injury.
+In 2022, Lonzo Ball continued to be sidelined with the Chicago Bulls due to a persistent knee injury.

-On February 21, 2023, the Bulls announced that Lonzo Ball would be out for the remainder of the season due to recurring discomfort during participation in basketball activities.
+On February 21, 2023, the Bulls announced that Lonzo Ball would be out for the remainder of the 2022-23 season due to recurring discomfort in his knee during basketball activities.

 On March 16, 2023, Lonzo Ball underwent a cartilage transplant in his left knee.